 - 12.2.1.
 Immediately report the shot or shots to the Match Director. - 12.2.2.
-The Match Director will note the placement of the shot and the scoring box number.
-Crossfire shots will not count for or against the offended party.
-Scoring of the offended competitor starget will be done by ignoring the bullet hole or holes not shot by him.
-The competitor will shoot that target box as if the bullet hole(s) were not there. - 12.2.3.
-Immediately upon the conclusion of that relay, the Match Director should notify the scoring team which shots to score and which to ignore. - 12.2.4.
-No penalty shall be assessed the offender unless it can be determined that the crossfire shot was intentional.
-In that event, and at the Match Director's discretion, the offender may be disqualified for the remainder of that match event and a zero score shall be calculated into the aggregate for the remaining targets of that event. - 12.3.
+Match Director will call for a cease fire and will add 2 minutes to the firing period. - 12.2.3.
+The offended competitor will keep the score for the official bulls he has properly shot.
+He will then be given a new target to hang that has the bulls X'd out that he has already completed.
+He will complete the target and will be scored for 25 total bulls between the two targets.
+He will not be allowed to take the score for the bulls that were shot by the offending competitor. - 12.2.4.
+If it is determined the crossfire was intentional and at the Match Director's discretion, the offender may be disqualified for the remainder of that match event and a zero score shall be calculated into the aggregate for the remaining targets of that event.
+If the crossfire is deemed unintentional by the match director, a 100 point penalty will be assessed to the offender on that target. - 12.3.
 If, during the routine examination of any target by the scoring team, a competitor's target is discovered that has no sighter shot placed into the Sighter portion of the target, as stated above, a friendly and private notice of the Sighter Rule shall be made to the competitor by the Match Director. - 12.3.1.
 No penalty or punitive action need be taken against the competitor unless he continues to ignore the rule.